 Crowdfunding is an online fundraising campaign for a specific project.
-It differs from traditional fundraising in a number of ways, but the most significant is the importance of setting a target: the fundraiser sets a target, people pledge an amount Ė usually in exchange for some form of reward, but sometimes just as a straight donation Ė and the amount pledged/donated is remitted to the fundraiser only if the target is reached.
+It differs from traditional fundraising in a number of ways, but the most significant is the importance of setting a target: the fundraiser sets a target, people pledge an amount – usually in exchange for some form of reward, but sometimes just as a straight donation – and the amount pledged/donated is remitted to the fundraiser.

-Crowdfunding offers individuals, groups and organisations a way to raise funds by selling tangible and intangible rewards via an online crowdfunding platform.
+Crowdfunding offers individuals, groups and organisations a way to raise funds via an online crowdfunding platform.
 A project must have a funding goal and a time limit set by you, the project creator.
 During this time you spread the word about your amazing idea to your fans, friends, family, and any strangers and sponsors you can wow with your pitch.
 Supporters simply register and help fund the project.

 You're required to set a specific funding goal for your project and a time limit for meeting this goal.
-Your timeframe can be as short as one day, and up to 60 days.
+Your timeframe can be as short as one day, and up to 6 months, although the majority of organisations opt for a 30 day campaign.
 The project deadline is the date until which supporters can contribute funds toward your target.
-Your crowdfunding platform will set the end-time.

 Yes, they do.
-No crowdfunding service is fee-free, but fees do vary from one service to the next, so do your homework.
-If you donít reach your target, no fees apply.
+No crowdfunding service is fee-free, but fees do vary from one service to the next.
 Make sure you have a good look at the terms and conditions and fee structure of your chosen crowdfunding service before you commit.
 You want the maximum amount of donated funding to reach your project, so shop around.